-Based on specific needs of the academic, research or service areas within the College, graduate students may be asked to do Laboratory Assistantship (LA) or Teaching Assistantship (TA) in TUCVM.
+Based on specific needs of the academic, research or service areas within the College, graduate students may be asked to do Laboratory or Teaching Assistantships in TUCVM.
 Students fully or partially financially supported through the TUCVM will not be compensated for the TA/LA services.
 Externally funded students may also serve as TA/LA to gain academic experience.
 Besides approval by the dean, compensation of externally funded students for TA/LA may require permission from the funding agency or may depend on visa restrictions.

-G. IDPB Course Work and Dissertation
+G. IDPB Course Work & Dissertation

-For those who completed a master's degree in relevant fields of study, the minimum course work requirement for IDPB would be 30 credit hours.
+For those who completed a master's degree, the minimum course work requirement for IDPB would be 30 credit hours.
 No additional transfer of credits is permitted.
 However, depending on the student's background and courses previously taken, the Faculty Advisor and the Advisory Committee may request waiver of a Core course, or ask a student to take additional prerequisites or other graduate level courses.
 With recommendation for Admission to Candidacy, the student's Advisory Committee approves the course work as well as the research topic, which will be finally approved by the Dean of Graduate School.

-All IDPB students will be required to enroll for at least 30 credit hours of research through IDPB 0800 or its equivalent.
+All IDPB students will be required to enroll for at least 30 credit hours of research.
 Students registering for research must submit a report to their advisor/s at the end of each semester in which the research hours are taken.
 An "I" grade may be assigned for research and changed to an appropriate letter grade (A-D) only after the student defends his/her dissertation.

 Dissertation format and requirements are explained in the Graduate Student Handbook.